 Here’s Something You Should Know About Me

-Here’s the thing… Most of my life my thinking has boiled down to the following thought/principle:
+Here’s the thing… For most of my life, my thinking has boiled down to the following thought/principle:

 “If everyone is going left, I immediately start thinking what is on the right.”

-It’s a thought that has helped me through my life.
-Not always, but enough, to keep me thinking this way.
-I have been this way long before the “Think Different” Apple campaign.
+It’s a thought that has helped me through my life—not always, but enough to keep me thinking this way.
+I was this way long before the “Think Different” Apple campaign.

 My parents always told me.
-“You see things differently than everyone else, that’s a good thing!”
+“You see things differently than everyone else; that’s good!”

 My guiding principle is this: